oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime
-created | DateTime | The timestamp which indicates the creation time of a payment checkout link updated | DateTime | The timestamp which indicates the latest updated time of a payment checkout link due to status update invoice | Boolean | The invoice which indicates the transaction is invoice or not. description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link. email | String | the email address for the payment checkout/invoice link to be sent.
+created | DateTime | The timestamp which indicates the creation time of a payment checkout link updated | DateTime | The timestamp which indicates the latest updated time of a payment checkout link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link. email | String | the email address for the payment checkout/invoice link to be sent.